emilyvertosick/Statistics-Course/docs/09-answers.md

 ## F-statistic: 21.58 on 4 and 212 DF,  p-value: 5.978e-15
 ```

 This creates a new variable called "lt" that is the log of race time.
 You can use the `skim` function to see that it is normally distributed.
-Now let’s look at the results of the regression analysis: the p values are almost exactly the same.
+Now let’s look at the results of the regression analysis: the p-values are almost exactly the same.
 This suggests that the non-normality of race time is not important in this setting.

 _For advanced students only_